frichter/ore/README.rst

 ORE: Outlier-RV enrichment
 --------------------------

-Associate outliers with rare variants.
 To use ORE (outlier-RV enrichment), confirm the following are installed:

     - `Python >=3.5.0`_
     - `bedtools >=2.27.0`_